 5. Sponsorship and paid ads

-If you have big subscriber numbers, you can offer sponsorship opportunities to companies who share a similar audience.
+If you have big subscriber numbers, you can offer sponsorship opportunities to companies that share a similar audience.

 Sponsorship can involve different things.
 It could be having a banner ad at the top of your email or it could be that you do a review of their product in your email.
 It could be that you share a video or image or it could involve sharing a special discount code with your readers.